Kenciii/SlatkiZalogaj/README.md

 In this project we learned about:
 - enumerations
 - structures
-- text files
+- working with text files
+- vectors
-- vectors and some other functions
+- recursive functions and some other functions